-The following are some of the more common injuries accident victims suffer:
+The following are some of the more common injuries accident victims suffer in San Diego:

 You may not be able to accurately predict all the expenses and hardships you’ll encounter as a result of your injuries in the future.
 For example, guessing how expensive your physical therapy will be can be difficult because the required recovery time can range from weeks to years.